Skip to main content

 • Confusion

-If the level of calcium gets high enough, you can even slip into a coma.
+If the level of calcium gets high enough, a person can even slip into a coma.

 Nervous system symptoms

 If myeloma weakens the bones in the spine, they can collapse and press on spinal nerves.
-This is called spinal cord compression and can cause
+This is called spinal cord compression, and it can cause:

 • Sudden severe back pain